Bhawesh02/Slime-Slaughter-Wave-Wars/README.md

 - **Modular AI System:** The game features a sophisticated modular AI system for enemy behavior.
 Each slime type employs different tactics, ensuring diverse and unpredictable encounters.

 - **Strategic Environments:** Navigate through diverse environments with unique features.
-Narrow passages, obstacles, and interactive elements demand quick thinking and careful planning.
+Narrow passages and obstacles demand quick thinking and careful planning.

 - **Responsive Controls:** Experience smooth and fluid controls that empower players to swiftly maneuver, attack, and dodge, contributing to a seamless and immersive gameplay experience.